openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 * Trusted Application (TA): OP-TEE's term for an enclave
 * Client Application (CA): OP-TEE's term for a host application

+### Pseudo-TAs

+Separate from TAs, OP-TEE also has the concept of a "Pseudo-TA (PTA)" which is a _kernel-mode_ extension of OP-TEE whose interface boundaries are the same as those of a regular (i.e., user-mode) TA.
+The Open Enclave SDK cannot currently be used to write Pseudo-TAs since they are kernel-mode extensions baked into OP-TEE itself, whereas the Open Enclave SDK is designed for developing user-mode apps that can be unloaded at runtime.

 ## Design Notes

 ### Enclave Load Procedure